LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/Interactions/interactions_TEMP.md

 **Choices**

 Enter the answer choices.
 The number of choices depends on the channel, so check the limitations for the channels in use.
-(For example, Facebook has some restrictions.)
-For a choice, 255 characters or less is recommended.
+(For example, Facebook restricts this to three options.)
+For each choice, 20 characters or less is recommended.

 The user can either enter or select the answers.